Asedem/CobolDevContainer/README.md

 # CobolDevContainer

-A Dev Container Template to use COBOl with VSCode
+A Dev Container Template to use COBOL with VSCode

 ## Run the template code